Anstedt/robot/README.md

   straight up on startup, even then the raw value does not make sense considering that m_angle_acc uses also uses the accel_Z values.
 There is at least redundant code here.
+  WORKS if no motion since gyros should be 0 with NO motion.
+  WORKS for accel as well if there is NOT motion

+- CONSIDER IF THIS NEEDS TO BE FIXED:
+  - Review MPU6060.cpp lines #90 and #91.
+What is the point of this code
+  - #106 uses the assumed standing straight value which is a BAD assumption.  = #109 110 compares against max and min.
+That should be done when raw values are first used not after avg is calculated.

 - Investigate
     - Basic concept that Robot needs to be standing straight up at startup.
 Rather do any early calibration before legs and motors are started.
 ONLY assume Robot is motionless.
-	- MPU6050::calibrate() at least should be coordinated with motor and legs startup and verify code is correct via testing.
-      - Review MPU6060.cpp lines #90 and #91.
-What is the point of this code
-	  - #106 uses the assumed standing straight value which is a BAD assumption.  = #109 110 compares against max and min.
-That should be done when raw values are first used not after avg is calculated.
-	- Gyro.cpp::95 at best does redundant calculation found at MPU6050::113.
-Yes one is average based the other raw but merge into common function at least.
   - Cleanup Design
     - Control legs and motors till after calibration.
-	- Use Z accel to get current angle and do not use an assumed offset from standing straight up
 	- Test concepts at lower level to make sure they work.
 	  - Test Robot at any angle
 	  - Make sure gyro values adjust properly after that